 - 4.1% 5-year compound annual growth

 - FDI Inflow:

-The Central African Republic’s economic freedom score is 50.7, making its economy the 159th freest in the 2020 Index.
-Its overall score has increased by 1.6 points due to an increase in the property rights score.
-The Central African Republic is ranked 36th among 47 countries in the Sub-Saharan Africa region, and its overall score is well below the regional and world averages.
+The Central African Republic’s economic freedom score is 48.8, making its economy the 166th freest in the 2021 Index.
+Its overall score has decreased by 1.9 points, primarily because of a decline in property rights.
+The Central African Republic is ranked 44th among 47 countries in the Sub-Saharan Africa region, and its overall score is below the regional and world averages.

 A former French colony, the Central African Republic became independent in 1960.
 In 1993, after more than 30 years of mostly incompetent and frequently brutal military regimes, a democracy was established.
 It ended in 2003 with a military coup led by François Bozizé, who was later elected president.
 In 2013, mostly Muslim Séléka rebels led by Michel Djotodia overthrew Bozizé.
 Subsequent sectarian violence precipitated French military intervention and the deployment of U.N. peacekeepers.
 Djotodia stepped down in 2014, and former Prime Minister Faustin-Archange Touadéra was elected president in 2016 and won reelection in December 2020.
 Militia violence continues to fuel population displacement and hunger.
-The CAR has abundant timber, gold, and uranium, and previously banned exports of diamonds have resumed in some parts of the country.
+The CAR has abundant timber, gold, diamonds, and uranium.